-10. The Probation Board supports and encourages the provision of opportunities for employees who wish, or are only able, to work part-time.
-It seeks to ensure that the contribution of such employees is seen as of equal value to that of full-time employees and that their opportunities for promotion and career development are given equal consideration.
-Part-time employees and other workers will be given equal benefits on a pro rata basis, in compliance with the Part-time Workers (Prevention of Less Favourable Treatment) Regulations 2000.
+10. Tho Probation Board supports and encourages the provision of 10.
+I he '' opportunitie es for employees who wish, or are only able, to work part-time.
+It seeks to en sure that the contribution of such employees is seen as of equal value to tha at of full-time employees and that their opportunities for promotion and career development are given equal consideration.
+Part-time employees and other w vorkers will be given equal benefits on a pro rata basis, in compliance with the Part-time Workers (Prevention of Less Favourable Treatment) Regulations 2000.
 It is recognised that this requires all parties, employee, manager, Board and NPD, to take a flexible approach to working practices